Biography

 Photographs Paula Kelly for Playboy, breaking the “pubic hair” barrier and opening the door for Bob Guccione and others to distribute publications that included full frontal nudity via the U.S. Postal Service.

-His exclusive interview of Susan Atkins’s confession about her role in the Charles Manson killings appears front page in the Los Angeles Times and other newspapers.
+Publishes an exclusive interview of Susan Atkins’s confession about her role in the Charles Manson killings which appears on the front page in the Los Angeles Times and other newspapers.

 IMG_7303.jpg